 It wasn't right.

 Liara slumped, overcome with a fit of sobs.
+She cut her wailing short.
+Hardened.
 Clenched her fists, then unclenched them.

+She was strong.
 She had done what she could.
-There was nothing more she could do that would make a difference.
+And there was nothing more she could do that would make a difference.
 Nothing left to do but survive.

 Shepard would activate the Crucible, or she would not.

-The ship lurched around her again, sending a stack of datapads crashing off her desk and throwing her off-balance.
-Liara gasped for air through choked sobs, barely managing to steady herself, pressing her palms into the floor.
+The ship lurched again, sending a stack of datapads crashing off her desk and throwing her off-balance.
+Liara gasped for air through choked silent sobs, barely managing to steady herself, pressing her palms into the floor.

 She should be there.
 With her.
 In success or in failure.